Fall Data Challenge: Educator Resources

 - Statistics is among the fastest-growing jobs around the world.
 The Bureau of Labor Statistics listed statistician as one of the fastest-growing careers between 2018 and 2028.

-- Those with statistics training have a wide variety of career fields from which to choose.
+- Those with statistics training can choose from a wide variety of careers.

-- If you don’t want to be a statistician, you’ll still benefit from taking statistics classes.
+- If students don’t want to be statisticians, they will still benefit from taking statistics classes.

 - More and more career fields need workers who are statistically literate, especially in our growing data-driven economy.